patrykkaczynski/.NET/ASP.NET Core MVC/Games CRUD/README.md

 # Setup
 - git clone [repository] or download ZIP and unzip this file
-- open the project in Visual Studio
-- press F5 on keyboard to run a program
+- double click on MainPage html file to open a website